-When it was designed, this monument was considered of high relevance and artistical expression, therefore no detail was forgotten.
+When it was designed, the Discoveries Monuments was considered of high relevance and artistical expression, therefore no detail was forgotten.
 Looking from the pavement in front of the entrance to this monument, it is possible to identify a sword.
 The sword that conquered the portuguese world!
 The pavement in front of the entrance has an enormous wind rose and a map with the routes of the discovery voyages inscribed in multicoloured marble.
-Surrounding this work of epic proportions there are Portuguese cobblestones in black and white with undulating patterns.

 The Portuguese have always been proud of their history and in particular of the age of the Discoveries.
 The estuary of the Tagus River was the starting point of great navigator’s fleets which left to discover new worlds in the 15th century.

-The original monument was erected in 1940 for the Portuguese World Exhibition and designed by the architec and film-maker Continelli Telmo.
-It was first built on perishable materials and dismantled three years later, in 1943.
+The original Discoveries Monument was erected in 1940 for the Portuguese World Exhibition.
+It was designed by the architec and film-maker Continelli Telmo.
+It was built on perishable materials and dismantled three years later, in 1943.

 The current monument is a replica, already built in stone and concrete with the statues sculpted in limestone.
-Inaugurated on August 9 of 1960 as part of the commemorations of the 500 years of the death of Infante D. Henrique, the Navigator, this monument is one of the highlights of Lisbon.
+Inaugurated on August 9 of 1960 as part of the commemorations of the 500 years of the death of Prince Henry.
+The Discoveries Monument is one of the highlights of Lisbon.